Saber13110/AppTracking/README.md

 `HISTORY_RETENTION_DAYS` sets how many days of tracking history to keep.
 Old records older than this value are purged automatically (default: `30`).

 The frontend needs a Google Maps API key.
 Set `GOOGLE_MAPS_API_KEY` in a `.env` file at the project root or export it in your shell before running the Angular app.
+`API_URL` controls the backend base URL used by the frontend and defaults to `http://localhost:8000/api/v1`.

 ## Required variables